SiegfriedEhret/imgzr/README.md

 # Contact
 You can contact me at siegfried.ehretATgmail.com (replace AT with @)
-Please write "img2base64" or something in your subject.
+Please write "imgzr" or something in your subject.